goetzrieger/ansible-labs-summit2020/content/ansible-tower-getting-started/6-workflows/_index.md

 ## And Action

-Your workflow is ready to go, launch it.
+Your **Deploy Webapplication** workflow is ready to go, launch it.

   - Click the blue **LAUNCH** button directly or go to the the **Templates** view and launch the **Deploy Webapplication** workflow by clicking the rocket icon.

 ![jobs view of workflow](../../images/job_workflow.png)

 Note how the workflow run is shown in the job view.
-In contrast to a normal job template job execution this time there is no playbook output on the right, but a visual representation of the different workflow steps.
-If you want to look at the actual playbooks behind that, click **DETAILS** in each step.
+In contrast to a normal job template job execution this time there is no Playbook output on the right, but a visual representation of the different workflow steps.
+If you want to look at the actual Jobs behind that, click **DETAILS** in each step.
 If you want to get back from a details view to the corresponding workflow, just hit your browsers back button.

-After the job was finished, check if everything worked fine.
+After the job has finished, check if everything worked fine.
 In your code-server terminal, run:

 ```bash
 $ curl http://node3/nodejs